Yxwww/yuxi-site/posts/darkmode.md

   height=500
   /%}

-This was inspired by tailwind documentation theme toggle button.
-Its a single action button to toggle theme from `dark => light` and from `light => dark`.
+The current iteration of the darkmode button was inspired by tailwind documentation.
+It's a single action button to toggle theme from `dark => light` and from `light => dark`.

-Currently, the draw back of this design is it only supports toggling from between "always dark" and "always light".
-Once, the toggle is used there's no way to go back to "using system preference".
+The drawback of this design is it only supports toggling from between "always dark" and "always light".
+Once the toggle is clicked, there's no way to go back to "using system preference" option.
 A better approach would be having a dropdown where user can select all three options.
+This is documented at [future plans](/post/darkmode#future-plan)

 ### Storing theme preference

 I ended up choosing `localStorage` to store the user preference theme state due to:

-- theme data is small
+- theme data being small
-- browser environment dependent: some browser as darker theme some don't
 - easy to build
+- browser environment dependent: the look of the browser can affect user preference

 Came across `useLocalStorage` hook to easily abstract storing and syncing logic.
 Checkout the hook [here](https://github.com/Yxwww/yuxi-site/blob/main/utils/hooks/useLocalStorage.ts)